$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

 because in the first step (the one for $F_2^{(2)}$) we have exactly one option where we can add two nodes with residue $2$ to the empty $2$-multitableaux.
-Then we have two choices to add nodes for the two $F_1$'s and the same happens for the two $F_2$'s.
+Then we have two choices to add nodes for the two $F_1$ and the same happens for the two $F_2$.
 The reader should check that the degrees for the $2$-multitableaux from $\vec{T}_1$ to $\vec{T}_4$ are $2,0,0,-2$.
-These are exactly the powers of the $q$'s in $[2]^2$.
+These are exactly the powers of the $q$ in $[2]^2$.

 Note that the way to obtain $w$ as a string of $F_i^{(j)}$ is far from being unique.
 For example

-The reader is encouraged to check that the result is again a set of four $2$-multitableaux of the right degree.
-This time they are